15 Coming-Of-Age Books Like The Catcher in The Rye

 Determined to escape the phonies and understand the meaning of life, Holden embarks on a coming-of-age journey.

-Catcher in the Rye is the perfect beginner classic to read for those who haven’t read classic lit before.
+Catcher in the Rye is the perfect beginner classic book to read for those who haven’t read classic lit before.

 Books Like The Catcher In The Rye